simonroedig/ChordSync/README.md

    - Don't copy the "script" code, but click on adjust/customize and `locate and copy the search engine ID`
    - `Paste` this value `to the .env file ` at `GOOGLE_SEARCH_ENGINE_ID`
-- **8.** ChordSyncs' main algorithm is based on Musixmatchs lyrics that is also the lyrics you find when you listen to a song on spotify, to retreive these lyrics you need a `sp_dc cookie` from spotify:
+- **8.** ChordSyncs' main algorithm is based on Musixmatchs lyrics that is also the lyrics you find when you listen to a song on spotify, to retreive these lyrics in this way you need a `sp_dc cookie` from spotify:
    - A general `detailed guide to retreive this cookie` was provided by [akashrchandran](https://github.com/akashrchandran/akashrchandran) -> [here](https://github.com/akashrchandran/syrics/wiki/Finding-sp_dc).
    - `Paste` the (very long) content of the sp_dc cookie `to the .env file` at `SP_DC_COOKIE`
+   - `NEW: `This approach is not working anymore.
+So for now ChordSync is rewritten to use [LRCLIB](https://lrclib.net/) for the lyrics retrieval.
+So there are basically no extra steps required regarding point 8 of setting up ChordSync right now!
 - **9.** The setup should be complete, the main `entry point of ChordSync` is the file `App.py`, which you can either `run with your Code-Editor/IDE` or via `clicking App.py directly`
    - It will open a terminal with some information, you should see the following:
    ```